 You cannot see, smell, or taste arsenic in water.
 Symptoms often result from exposure to arsenic over a long period of time, so checking your well for arsenic is crucial in preventing these side effects.
 Vigilantly monitoring your water composition with well water testing kits can provide insight into contaminants like arsenic that otherwise may remain undetected.

-Symptoms of arsenic consumption
+Symptoms of arsenic poisoning

 Arsenic can produce undesirable side effects if consumed in high concentrations or even low concentrations over time.
 These symptoms include:

-• Increased cancer risk
+- Increased cancer risk

-• Thickening and discoloration of the skin
+- Thickening and discoloration of the skin

-• Nausea
+- Nausea

-• Vomiting
+- Vomiting

-• Diarrhea
+- Diarrhea

-• Numbness in extremities
+- Numbness in extremities

-• Partial paralysis
+- Partial paralysis

-• Blindness
+- Blindness

 How to treat arsenic in well water

-The best treatment option for removing arsenic before it enters your home is a reverse osmosis (RO) filtration system.
+The best treatment option for removing arsenic before it enters your home is a reverse osmosis (RO) system.
 In addition to reducing arsenic levels in water, RO systems significantly decrease essentially all other contaminants as well.

-Learn more: How to remove arsenic from water | What is reverse osmosis
+Learn more: How to remove arsenic from water | What is reverse osmosis?

 Bacteria